chetnashah/webconcepts/AngularJS.md

 **AngularJS is Angular 1.x**

+### angular.element

+Wraps a raw DOM element or HTML string as a jQuery element.

+If jQuery is available, `angular.element` is an alias for the jQuery function.
+If jQuery is not available, `angular.element` delegates to AngularJS's built-in subset of jQuery, called "jQuery lite" or `jqLite`.

+**Note: Keep in mind that this function will not find elements by tag name / CSS selector.
+For lookups by tag name, try instead angular.element(document).find(...) or $document.find(), or use the standard DOM APIs, e.g. document.querySelectorAll().**

 ### provider

 The Provider recipe is syntactically defined as a custom type that implements a `$get` method.
 This method is a factory function just like the one we use in the Factory recipe.
 In fact, if you define a Factory recipe, an empty Provider type with the `$get` method set to your factory function is automatically created under the hood.